ubuntu/ubuntu-project-docs/docs/reference/exception-CloudinitUpdates.rst

 In order to closely align with the MAAS product and the needs of cloud providers (e.g. AWS, Azure, GWS) cloud-init needs to be periodically updated in order to enable new features.
-Therefore, the following types of changes are allowed as long as the conditions outlined below are met:
+Therefore, the following types of changes are allowed as long as the processes outlined below are
+followed:

 -